MMM-CalendarExt2/MMM-CalendarExt2/README.md

 npm install
 ```

-Note: If you want to start developing and miss the entire history run `git fetch --unshallow`.
+> **Tip:** If you want to start developing and need the entire history, run `git fetch --unshallow`.

 ## Configuration

 After installation read how to configure everything in [the configuration documentation](docs/Configuration.md).
 If you like adjust [to your language](docs/Localization.md) or [adapt the styling](docs/Styling.md).

-Finally, if you like a shortcut browse through [the examples of other peoples config](docs/examples).
+Finally, if you like a shortcut, browse through [the examples of other people's configurations](docs/examples).

 ## Documentation Quick Links